Noise Levels in Moran Prairie, Spokane, WA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Western Moran Prairie sounds about 34% louder than Central Moran Prairie to the human ear, a 4.2 dBA gap.
+To the human ear, noise in northwestern Moran Prairie sounds about 18% louder than in central Moran Prairie, a 2.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from E 42ND Ave do you need to be?